dreamplayerzhang/vcbld/README.md

 $ make
 ```

-The built vcbld executable can be found in the release directory. vcbld doesn't automatically add itself to your PATH, however you can do so after building from source on mac os x and linux using:
+The built vcbld executable can be found in the release directory. vcbld doesn't automatically add itself to your PATH, however you can do so after building from source on macOS X and linux using:
 ```
 $ make install
 ```